Terry Wiegel awarded Ohio Speech-Language-Hearing Association’s Elwood Chaney Outstanding Clinician Award

-Wiegel, of Springfield, was nominated by Greg Ramey, PhD, vice president for outpatient services and child psychologist, along with rehabilitative services staff members Donna Edwards and Lee Ann Damian.
+Wiegel, of Springfield, was nominated by rehabilitative services staff members Donna Edwards and Lee Ann Damian.

-Dr. Ramey, Terry's supervisor for the past 17 years, recognizes the outstanding rapport she has with her staff.
+Her supervisor recognizes the outstanding rapport she has with her staff.

 "Her leadership style is very positive and participatory.
-She is an absolute role model for high professional standards," said Ramey.
+She is an absolute role model for high professional standards," he said.

-In his nomination letter, Ramey also notes that Wiegel's management of rehabilitative services has made a tremendous impact on the hospital.
+In his nomination letter, he also notes that Wiegel's management of rehabilitative services has made a tremendous impact on the hospital.

 "She continues to develop several new clinical programs, maintains high level of productivity, creates a culture of extremely high staff morale and does so with a tremendous sense of professionalism, good humor and commitment to patients."